rajkiran0001/task-input/README.md

-# React Express Starter Pack
+# React task input to mongodb

+-- put your MongoURI in config

 > Create full stack apps with React and Express.
 Run your client and server with a single command.